 It is estimated that up to 200 million women and girls worldwide have undergone FGM (UNICEF 2016) with an estimated 103,000 women aged 15-49 and approximately 24,000 women aged 50 + who have migrated to England and Wales are living with the consequences of FGM.
 Approximately 10,000 girls aged under 15 who have migrated to England and Wales are likely to have undergone FGM.

-As part of the National Nursery Training Female Genital Mulitation course your will gain an understanding of:
+As part of the National Nursery Training Female Genital Mutilation course you will learn: